reeawnc/cloudflare/demos/remote-mcp-server-descope-auth/static/README.md

   <img src="img/mcp-inspector-sse-config.png" alt="MCP Inspector with the above config" width="600"/>
 </div>

-## Connect Claude Desktop to your local MCP server

-TODO: We need to support arbitrary headers to the `mcp-remote` proxy

 ## Deploy to Cloudflare

 1. Set up your secrets in Cloudflare: